frc-88/ROSNetworkTablesBridge/CONTRIBUTING.md

 # Contributing to ROSNetworkTablesBridge

 Thank you for your interest in contributing to ROSNetworkTablesBridge!
-We appreciate the time and effort you're willing to put into improving this project.
 This document will provide you with guidelines to help make the contribution process as smooth as possible.

 # How to Contribute